-The Indonesian National Police has issued a new regulation that allows officers to issue clearance letters ("Police Certificate") for certain activities by foreign nationals in Indonesia, particularly those involving journalism and research.
+The Indonesian National Police has issued a new regulation that reinforces its role in overseeing certain activities by foreign nationals in Indonesia, especially those involving journalism and research.

-Police Regulation No. 3 of 2025 on Police Functional Supervision of Foreign Nationals (" PR 3/2025") was issued on 10 March 2025 and came into effect on the same day.
-Although the regulation appears to authorize the police to require journalists and researchers to obtain prior clearance through the Police Certificate - especially in sensitive areas (i.e., conflict-prone areas or other locations deemed high-risk or restricted), such as the 6 provinces of Papua (Papua, Central Papua, Papua Mountains, South Papua, West Papua, and Southwest Papua) - it does not clearly state whether this is mandatory.
+Police Regulation No. 3 of 2025 on Police Functional Supervision of Foreign Nationals ("PR 3/2025"), which came into force on 10 March 2025, allows police to issue clearance letters ("Police Certificate") for foreign nationals conducting specific activities.
+Although the regulation does not require this certificate to be mandatory, it could lead to tighter control over foreign journalists and researchers' movement in Indonesia's conflict-prone areas or other locations deemed high-risk or restricted, such as the six provinces of Papua (Papua, Central Papua, Papua Mountains, South Papua, West Papua, and Southwest Papua).

 This advisory outlines the key provisions of PR 3/2025 and its potential implications for companies employing foreign workers in Indonesia.
-While the regulation focuses on specific types of activities, its broad language leaves room for wider interpretation.
+While the regulation focuses on journalists and researchers in sensitive areas, its broad language leaves room for wider interpretation.
 Businesses should be aware of its contents and monitor how it is applied in practice.